 As described in the Service Plan and Capital Plan in section 8, a hybrid scenario is planned that includes the Bend system becoming multicentric.
 This includes developing secondary transit hubs in the north downtown and south downtown and in the near-term, modifying several Community Connector Routes to connect to one or more future westside mobility hub.
-As more routes transition to serving downtown, Hawthorne Station will be deemphasized and some stops at the station moved to 3rd street.
+As more routes transition to serving downtown, Hawthorne Station can be deemphasized and some stops at the station moved to 3rd street.
 With 3rd Street identified as an Enhanced Transit Corridor, a transit center will continue to be needed on 3rd Street in the vicinity of Hawthorne Avenue; however, additional routes will be able to have transfers downtown once Aune Street is extended to 3rd Street by the City of Bend.
-CET will continue to work collaboratively with partners to identify funding opportunities to move from a spoke and hub model toward a multi-centric design and invest in mobility hubs to lessen the impact on Hawthorne Station.
-Timelines on projects may also be accelerated if funding becomes available more quickly.
 More details on the phasing of these mobility hubs are described in Chapter 9.

 Area / Corridor Primary Network?
 Option 1: Relocate Transit Center - Maintain Eastside Location Option 2: Relocate Transit Center to a Westside Location Local Fixed-Routes 1 - South 3 rd St Yes Does not provide direct access to downtown area Could provide direct access to downtown area 2 - Brookswood Yes (north of Old Mill) Currently routed through downtown (no change from today) Would require a transfer to access eastside destinations beyond the central eastside (similar to today).
 3 - Newport Yes Currently routed through north end of downtown (no change from today) Would require a transfer to access eastside destinations beyond the central eastside (similar to today).
 4 - North 3 rd St Yes Does not provide direct access to downtown area (no change from today) Could provide direct access to downtown area 5 - Well Acres No Does not provide direct access to downtown area (no change from today) Could provide direct access to downtown area 6 - Reed Market No Does not provide direct access to downtown area (no change from today) Could provide direct access to downtown area 7 - Greenwood Yes Does not provide direct access to downtown area (no change from today) Could provide direct access to downtown area 10 - Colorado Yes (Downtown and OSU) Currently routed through downtown (no change from today) Would require a transfer to access eastside destinations beyond the central eastside (similar to today).
 11 - Galveston Yes (Downtown and OSU) Currently routed through downtown (no change from today) Would require a transfer to access eastside destinations beyond the central eastside (similar to today).
-Community Connector North: Redmond (24), Madras (22), Prineville (26), Sisters (28/29), Warm Springs (20) Does not provide direct access to downtown area Would provide more direct access to downtown destinations.
+Community Connector North: Redmond (24), Prineville (26), Sisters (Springs (20) Does not provide direct access to downtown area Would provide more direct access to downtown destinations.
 South: La Pine (30) Does not provide direct access to downtown area Would provide more direct access to downtown destinations.